As beekeepers, we do have a double standard. We are awed by the industriousness of our insects…

-Of course, there are so many other things that bees do that keep us beeks entranced by their presence.
+Of course, there are so many other things bees do that keep us beeks entranced by their presence.
 However, we abhor the same spirit in other six-legged creatures, in this case, ants.

-Ants are opportunists and will, therefore, take advantage of a weakened colony.
+Ants are opportunists and will, therefore, take advantage of a weakened colony in a beehive.

 In that way, they are similar to wax moths.
 When you discover ants in a beehive, it’s usually a symptom of a bigger problem and could put your hives in serious danger.

-In fact, when particular species of ant’s form colonies and happen to cross paths with honey bees, they can fight to the death and significantly harm and even kill a hive.
+In fact, when particular species of ants form colonies and happen to cross paths with honey bees, they can fight to the death and significantly harm and even kill a beehive.

 Unfortunately, there are times when ants can become more than a slight inconvenience, so your little ladies may need your help with this one.